swethareddy23/ASD-Detection-/README.md

 original image.
 Then, the dataset was split into 2,530 images for training, 200 for validation, and 200 for testing.
 To scaling, the normalization method was applied; the dataset was rescaling the parameters of all the images from the pixel values [0, 255] to [0, 1].

+## Training
+#### Transfer Learning
+The idea behind transfer learning is that a neural network that has been trained on a large dataset can apply its knowledge to a dataset it has never seen before.</br>
+That's why it's called transfer learning because we transfer the learning of an existing model to a new dataset.
+##### Challenges:
+* Deep learning methods are data-hungry
+* >50K data items needed for training
+* The distributions of the source and target data must be the same.
+* Labeled data in the target domain may be limited
+* This problem is typically addressed with transfer learning